MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 ## What on earth did **_MBALearnsToCode_** learn to code?

-At the expense of upsetting my wife Sarah multiple times with coding-induced forgetfulness, and of being guilty of playing with my son Antoni a bit less than I should have done, I now look back to my one year's worth of output of digital nothings with a (pained) smile.
+At the expense of upsetting my wife Sarah multiple times with coding-induced absent-mindedness, and of being guilty of playing with my son Antoni a bit less than I should have done, I now look back to my one year's worth of output of digital nothings with a (pained) smile.

 Among many other coding activities, I have:

 - Been building a dozen Machine Learning and related Python programming packages on the Python Package Index (PyPI),
-- Through Booth's **_App Development_** course, acquired super-necessary
+- Through Booth's **_App Development_** course, acquired super-essential
 **HTML**, **CSS** and **SQL databasing** skills,
 - Picked up **Django**, a great software development framework in my favorite language Python
     - Built **2 Django apps** dedicated to Sarah _(to nudge her to beta-test for me in her free time)_;
-    we won't mind if only 1 of the 2 would later go on to fetch $1 billion or something similar
+    maybe, one day, either of those would go on to fetch $1 billion or some cool amount in that order of magnitude
-        - we won't mind if 1 could fetch only $100 mil
+        - we won't mind if it could fetch only $100 mil
+            - we'll still be super-happy if one goes for $10 mil
-            - we won't mind if 1 could do only $1 mil
+                - we'll be reasonably pleased with $1 mil also
-                - we won't mind if 1 could just pay for my MBA tuition
+                    - we'll not feel bad if it could barely pay back enough for my MBA tuition
-                    - actually, we'll be just fine so long as my digital-nothing ventures won't burn tons of $ to the point I'd have to sell my clothes and my family'd kick me out
+                        - actually, we'll be just fine so long as my incessant digital-nothing venturing does not burn a hole in our savings accounts to the point I'd have to sell my clothes and get kicked out by my family
 - Deepened by relationship with &ndash; _i.e., digging deeper into my pocket to pay for_ &ndash;
 **Amazon Web Services** such as **EC2**, **Elastic Beanstalk**, **RDS**, **Route 53** and **S3**.
     - I feel good about now being a meaningful driver of their mother company's less negative net profit